Default S3 method

 (b+1)/(R+1)formula by default (wherebis the count of permutation statistics at least as extreme as observed), which provides exact p-values that are never zero and guarantees correct Type I error control (Phipson & Smyth, 2010).
 Some packages useb/Rwith strict inequality (>), which excludes tied values and can produce p-values of exactly zero.Studentized permutation: By default (

 perm_se = TRUE), this function recalculates the standard error for each permutation, following the studentized approach of Janssen (1997).
-This provides valid inference even under heteroscedasticity but may produce different results than non-studentized implementations.Exact permutation detection: This function automatically detects when exact enumeration is feasible and computes all possible permutations, while some packages may default to Monte Carlo sampling regardless of sample size.
+This provides valid inference even under heteroscedasticity but may produce different results than non-studentized implementations.Exact permutation detection: This function automatically detects when exact enumeration is feasible and computes all possible permutations, while some packages may default to Randomization sampling regardless of sample size.

 All approaches produce valid permutation tests; the differences reflect trade-offs between conservatism, exactness, and robustness to assumption violations.